stozn/pokemon/README.md

 NGGYU.3 (03/01/17) :
 - Areas redone completly.
 Removed customs areas for matching the real routes from Kanto.
 CSS need to be updated.

+NGGYU.4 (03/02/17) :
+- Updated the catch rates.
+90% of them were missing.
+Should change the gameplay A LOT.